microsoft/moaw/workshops/more-dev-less-ops/workshop.md

 ![Environment list](./assets/project-environment-list.png)

-## Deploy your application
+### Deploy your application

 Now that you have an environment ready, you can deploy your application on it.
 To do so, you have multiple possibilities.
-You can use the Azure Cli or the Visual Studio menus.
+You can use the Azure CLI or the Visual Studio menus.

 To keep things more visual, you will use the Visual Studio menus.
 Right click on the project and select `Publish...`: